-Of course it wouldn’t matter in Eternity, but it mattered NOW.
-And since I was living NOW it was NOW that I was concerned with.
+Of course it wouldn’t matter in eternity, but it mattered NOW.
+And since I was living NOW, it was NOW that I was concerned with.

 Jesus said that today has enough troubles of its own so we shouldn’t worry about the future.
-But sometimes anything beyond the next hour is too much to think about.
+And sometimes anything beyond the next hour is too much to think about.
 We can get bogged down in the cares of life and forget that this life isn’t all there is.

 If I ask you to submit to excruciating pain for five seconds with the understanding that you would NEVER experience pain again for the rest of your life would you do it?
-Most people would because they immediately understand that they are being given an incredible gift.
+Most people would because they immediately understand that they are being offered an incredible gift.
 No pain forever?
 I would absolutely do that!

-The reason we can see the benefit of that trade is that we project our vision out beyond the five seconds to see what we gain in the long run.
+The reason we can see the benefit of this trade is that we project our vision out beyond the five seconds to see what we gain in the long run.
 The bigger picture of being pain-free would be worth five seconds.

 Now think about your life.
-Even if you live to be 100 your life is only a blip on Eternity’s radar.
-You can’t even measure 100 years against forever and ever and ever….
+Even if you live to be 100 your life is only a blip on eternity’s radar.
+You can’t even measure 100 years against forever and ever and ever…

 I love the song that Hillsong United does called “Oceans.”
 One part of the lyrics says,